robOcity/ai-course/week-4-constraining-the-search-space.md

-# Week 4 - Shrinking the Search Space
+# Week 4 - Constraining the Search Space

 1. Motivation: Applying constraints allows the size of the search space to be dramatically reduced.